Porges/ways-to-play/src/games/fan-tan/fan-tan.md

 ---

 Fan-tan was viewed as a fairer and safer game than mahjong or the [Pigeon Lottery](games/pigeon-lottery/pigeon-lottery.md) and [Huahui](games/huahui/huahui.md).
-A 1910 dragon-boat folk song gives the advice (as quoted in[@UnderstandingCanton p.
-216]):
+A 1910 dragon-boat folk song gives the advice (as quoted in @UnderstandingCanton [216]):

 > Only fan tan is played with great fairness.
 You can bet on the odds [of one to four] as you wish.
 If you lose, it is entirely up to you to decide if you would like to continue to stake.
 With only ten per cent of a stake taken away [by the bookmaker] as the charge, a winning bet is paid 90 percent of the total stake money [placed on winning number].
 ‘Shop lottery’ and ‘mountain lottery’ [are also fairly played] as there are two hundred characters from which a better can choose at his will, without being misled or cheated.
 The drawing of the odds is conducted in the open [to ensure no room for swindling].
 A lottery winner is by no means unfairly treated for receiving as prize money 80 per cent of the total money staked in a draw.
 The national treasure, as a result, has become heavily dependent on this source of revenue.
 The government, in consequence, is doing whatever it can to perpetuate the existence [of these forms of gambling].